Jamie McGrath: Hibernian

 McGrath joined Hibernian in June 2025, having agreed a four-year contract with the club earlier that year.

-On July 24, he scored within seven minutes of his debut against Danish side FC Midtjylland in the first leg of the second round of the 2025–26 UEFA Europa League qualifying.
+On 24 July 2025, he scored within seven minutes of his debut against Danish side FC Midtjylland in the first leg of the second round of the 2025–26 UEFA Europa League qualifying.
+McGrath scored 9 goals in 41 appearances in all competitions in an impressive debut season with Hibs that saw him voted the club's Men's Player of the Year and Player's Player of the Year awards.

 International career

 McGrath's first taste of under-19's international football came when he was called up to the Republic of Ireland under-19s by Paul Doolin for their November 2014 games against Malta and Gibraltar.
 His first appearance came against Malta in a 1–0 win in Waterford.
 He went on to make a total of six appearances for the 19's, scoring twice vs Azerbaijan at Tallaght Stadium.
 McGrath was called up to the Republic of Ireland under-21 squad for the first time by manager Noel King on 8 November 2016, for their games against Czech Republic and Slovakia in La Manga Club, Spain.

 On 24 May 2021, McGrath received his first call up to the Republic of Ireland senior squad by his former Dundalk manager Stephen Kenny for the summer friendlies against Andorra and Hungary, making his full international debut in the away fixture in Andorra on 3 June 2021.
 His first senior start for Ireland came in a 2–1 loss in a 2022 World Cup qualifier against Portugal on 1 September 2021 at the Estádio Algarve in Faro, in which he provided the assist for John Egan's opening goal.

+After 18 months out of the squad, McGrath was recalled in May 2026 for end-of-season friendlies against Qatar and Canada.